-The course presents and discusses the field of ecocriticism.
-Both older and newer texts are used to discuss the history and development of ecocriticism.
+The course presents and discusses the field of ecocriticism, drawing on both older and newer texts to discuss the history and development of the field.
 Emphasis is placed on ecocritical theory and on how such theory describes what constitutes ecocritical reflection and practice as well as how it can contribute to ecocritical formation, or Bildung.

 After completing the course, the student has the following learning outcomes:

 - an independent understanding of various ecocritical theories and related didactical practices within their own field